 Paying for annual moorage is a good idea, but keeping a boat in a marina means getting liability insurance, which in turn, means you'll need a survey, resulting in a seemingly interminable domino effect which can incur many more costs.
 Depending on the age of your boat, and when it was last surveyed (if ever), you may need a full condition out-of-water survey.
 This means paying a marina to lift your boat out, and paying the surveyor.
 A surveyor will point out mandatory items that need fixing and/or replacing, if these items are not complied with within 60 days the insurance will be void.

 Living aboard your boat will cause wear from regular use of the space.
 If staying at a marina in your home country for long periods, paying for liveaboard fees (up to $150 extra per month) is necessary.
 If staying in a marina in a foreign country, liveaboard fees are often waived.
 Some marinas charge for electricity and water, be sure to take that into account, especially if you have plans to winter there and that your heating is electric.
 In winter, marinas charge less than in the high season.
-For example, the city docks in Victoria costs us 570$ a month in winter, and summer rates are about $880S.
+A marina that charges 900$ per month in the summer can charge 500$ in the winter.

 He who lets the sea lull him into a sense of security is in very grave danger. — Hammond Ines

 Things can happen, even on a calm ocean, so it is necessary to be alert and to not underestimate the water's strength and unpredictability.
 Never be complacent, and don't trust the sea.